 - George Shaw

 More details on what you'll study.

 Find out what you'll cover in this programme.

 What you'll cover

-To support your progress in Units 1A and 1B, you will be assigned a personal tutor with whom you’ll discuss your work in six tutorials per academic year.
-You’re also guaranteed tutorials from other members of the programme team each term, and you’ll have the opportunity to request tutorials from other staff from the School, as well as from a broad range of visiting tutors.
+To support your progress in Units 1a and 1b students are assigned a personal tutor with whom to discuss your work in tutorials five times per academic year.
+You will also be offered the opportunity for tutorials with other members of the programme team each term, and will have the opportunity to request tutorials from other staff on the school and a broader range of visiting tutors.

-During your second year of the programme you’ll undertake three units of study: Unit 2A (40 credits), Unit 2B (60 credits) and SoAH School Unit (20 credits).
-These units are assessed through a combination of continuous and summative methods.
+During the second year of the programme you undertake three units of study: Unit 2A (40 credits), Unit 2B (60 Credits) and SoAH School Unit (20 Credits).
+These Units are assessed through a combination of continuous and summative assessment methods.

-In your second year you’ll be assigned a relevant personal tutor who will support your practice throughout the year.
-You’ll produce a self-initiated body of work, which will be evaluated and discussed in group critiques and tutorials throughout the year.
+In your second year a relevant Personal Tutor (a tutor assigned and other than that in the first year) is assigned to support the development of your practice.
+You produce a self-initiated body of work, which is evaluated and discussed in group critiques and tutorials throughout the year.

-In your third term you’ll exhibit in the graduate show.
-This will be part of the examination of Unit 2B, the Independent Research Project, which consists of a major project undertaken in your second year.
-Your art practice should now demonstrate that your are able to make, develop and realise work at Master's level.
-Your work should now have a clear direction and resolution, demonstrating an appropriate level of conceptual and technical competence.
-Your practice is expected to be self-initiated and thoroughly researched, and you’ll be asked to articulate your process in a viva voce examination.
+In the third term the work you will exhibit in the graduating show as part of the examination of your final unit 2B – the Independent Research Project.
+It consists of a major presentation undertaken in the second year of the programme.
+Your art practice should now demonstrate that you are able to make, develop and realise work at an advanced level.
+Your work should now have a clear direction and resolution, demonstrating a level of conceptual and technical competence appropriate to your own aims and objectives for the work.
+Your practice is expected to be self-initiated and thoroughly researched.
+You will be asked to articulate this process of producing work in the viva voce examination.